brainhack-school2025/elkhantour_project/README.md

 ## 🧰 Tools
 This project uses the following tools and standards to ensure reproducibility, openness, and long-term usability:
-- **Datalad** : To download datasets with specific versions or subsets of a datasets
+- **Python scripts** : To write the functions and be able to test them
 - **Git & GitHub**:
    - Enables version control and promotes open-source, collaborative development of the library.
    - Implements automated testing and continuous integration to maintain code quality during development (Git Actions).